Ross Brawn: Ferrari (1997–2006)

-On 26 October 2006 Ferrari announced that Brawn was to leave the team.
-It was believed that he would take a one-year sabbatical, to allow other members of the Ferrari technical departments to advance within the team.
+On 26 October 2006, Ferrari announced that Brawn was to leave the team.
+It was believed that he would take a one-year sabbatical to allow other members of the Ferrari technical departments to advance within the team.

 Honda (2008)

-Towards the end of 2007 it was reported that Brawn was to join the big-spending Red Bull outfit as part of a package intended to attract double world champion Fernando Alonso, but it was announced on 12 November 2007 that Brawn was to become the new team principal of Honda F1.
+Towards the end of 2007, it was reported that Brawn was to join the big-spending Red Bull outfit as part of a package intended to attract double world champion Fernando Alonso.
+On 12 November 2007, it was announced that Brawn was to become the new team principal of Honda.
 He started working with the British-based team on 26 November 2007.

-With the withdrawal of Honda from Formula One announced in late 2008 Brawn was effectively out of the sport unless a buyer could quickly be found.
+With the withdrawal of Honda from Formula One announced in late 2008, Brawn was effectively out of the sport unless a buyer could quickly be found.
 This was unfortunate for Brawn as he believed that the team had a "race-winning car" for 2009.

 Brawn GP (2009)

-On 5 March 2009 a 100% buy-out of Honda F1 was completed, with Brawn taking a controlling 54% stake.
-They announced entry to the 2009 F1 World Championship under the new name Brawn GP.
-Minority shareholders were CEO Nick Fry (31%), former Honda finance chief Nigel Kerr (8%), former Honda head of Human Resources John Marsden (3%), former Honda legal counsel Caroline McGrory (3%) and former Honda director Gordon Blair (1%).

-Many aspects of Honda F1 were retained under the new ownership, including the experienced driver line-up of Rubens Barrichello and Jenson Button.
+On 5 March 2009, a 100% buy-out of Honda was completed, with Brawn taking a controlling 54% stake.
+They announced entry to the 2009 Formula One World Championship under the new name Brawn GP.
+Minority shareholders were CEO Nick Fry (31%), former Honda finance chief Nigel Kerr (8%), former Honda head of Human Resources John Marsden (3%), former Honda legal counsel Caroline McGrory (3%), and former Honda director Gordon Blair (1%).
+Many aspects of Honda were retained under the new ownership, including the experienced driver line-up of Rubens Barrichello and Jenson Button.
 Brawn GP chose to source their engines for the 2009 season from Mercedes-Benz.
-In the first Grand Prix of 2009 in Australia, Button qualified in pole position with Barrichello in 2nd place, they went on to finish in those positions.
-Of the 19 Grand Prix races of the 2009 season, Button won 6 and Barrichello won 2, while the team finished in both 1st and 2nd places in 4 races and in podium positions in 11 races.

-The Brawn team was given a financial boost on the eve of the Australian GP when Virgin boss Sir Richard Branson announced he was going to become a team sponsor.
+In the first Grand Prix of 2009 in Australia, Button qualified in pole position with Barrichello in second place; they went on to finish in those positions.
+Of the 17 Grand Prix races of the 2009 season, Button won six and Barrichello won two, while the team finished in both first and second places in four races and in podium positions in eleven races.
+The Brawn team was given a financial boost on the eve of the Australian Grand Prix when Virgin boss Richard Branson announced he was going to become a team sponsor.
 The team then got a second sponsor on board, the Swiss brokers MIG Investments.
-Brawn GP won the 2009 Formula One World Constructors' Championship and one of its drivers, Jenson Button, won the World Drivers' Championship at the Brazilian Grand Prix.
+Brawn GP won the 2009 Constructors' Championship and Button won the Drivers' Championship at the Brazilian Grand Prix.
 Brawn was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours for services to motorsport.